ChristophervonKlitzing/PolyLinkRPC/README.md

 Flexible language agnostic and connection-based RPC implementation with bindings for different programming languages.

 # Motivation
 This is for fun and might or might not result in a working library.
+It is about getting familiar with GitHub and its workflows as well as getting into C++ (the second time).